Overall, the production was a decent attempt at a bloody difficult play.

 Hangs upon mine eyes: let me rest."Then he goes to Ephesus and finds Thaisa and everyone is happy ever after (except for Mr and Mrs Cleon who are burned in their palace.

 This is a fascinating play.
 It breaks all the rules.
-There are so many locations that it stretches theatrical incredulity to breaking point; furthermore the first few scenes in Antioch and the first wooing by Pericles have very little relation to the rest of the play and the time scale (Pericles leaves his new born daughter in Tyre for fourteen years before deciding to reclaim her) is ludicrous.
+There are so many locations that it stretches theatrical incredulity to breaking point; furthermore the first few scenes in Antioch and the first wooing by Pericles have very little relation to the rest of the play (Sir Arthur Quiller-Couch in Shakespeare's Workmanship suggests that the first two acts make up a stand-alone plot which has “scarce anything to do with the story, and no necessary bearing on it whatsoever” and that it is to Shakespeare's credit that he took this botched job by Wilkins and turned it into what became a popular triumph) and the time scale (Pericles leaves his new born daughter in Tyre for fourteen years before deciding to reclaim her) is ludicrous.
 Even for Shakespeare who really could write a plot this is poor stuff.

 The narrator was a real person.
 John Gower was a contemporary of Chaucer who wrote the poem, in tetrameters, that the play is based on.
 He introduces every act, appears sometimes mid-act in a scene and normally but not always speaks in rhyming tetrameter couplets.
 He also uses a number of old-fashioned words as if he really is contemporary with Chaucer.
 The frenetic scene changing of the play needs such a character.